Top BIM Software Tools in 2023

 My personal opinion about Civil 3D:

-Civil engineering is the main focus of Civil 3D as a BIM software – it can be used to streamline time-consuming and sophisticated tasks, reduce the number of errors per project, improve general project accuracy, and so on.
-It is also interesting how several BIM-related solutions from Autodesk share both benefits and shortcomings – for example, Civil 3D is a solution with a steep learning curve that has high hardware requirements but can offer impressive 3D rendering capabilities.
-Both Navisworks and Revit had a very similar collection of disadvantages and benefits to them, and the same could be said for a relatively high price, issues with handling large/complex projects, and more.
+Civil engineering is the main focus of Civil 3D as BIM software – it can be used to streamline time-consuming and sophisticated tasks, reduce the number of errors per project, improve general project accuracy, and so on.
+It is also interesting how several of the BIM solutions from Autodesk have similar benefits and shortcomings: Civil 3D is a solution with a steep learning curve that has high hardware requirements but can offer impressive 3D rendering capabilities.
+Both Navisworks and Revit have very similar disadvantages and benefits, and the same could be said for the relatively high price, issues with handling large/complex projects, and more.

 BricsCAD BIM